software-students-fall2023/1-specification-exercise-jpem/README.md

 ## Product Vision

 ### Ideation:
-**Concept:** "SoulPet" is a dedicated mobile application designed to connect individuals, particularly those navigating feelings of loneliness or isolation, with the ideal emotional support animal.
+**Concept:** "SoulPet" is a dedicated mobile application designed to connect individuals, particularly those navigating loneliness or isolation, with the ideal emotional support animal.
 With a focus on nurturing genuine connections, SoulPet ensures a foundation of mutual respect and companionship.

 **Target Audience:**
 - Individuals experiencing feelings of loneliness, isolation, or emotional distress.
-- Those contemplating or having previously considered an emotional support animal, but are apprehensive about compatibility.
+- Those contemplating or having previously considered an emotional support animal but are apprehensive about compatibility.
 - Users who lean towards technology-based solutions and appreciate the convenience of mobile platforms.

 ### Product Vision Statement:
-SoulPet aims to be a leading platform that intuitively links individuals in search of emotional companionship with the perfect emotional support animal, seamlessly bridging the space between solitude and unwavering affection.
+SoulPet aims to be a leading platform that intuitively links individuals seeking emotional companionship with the perfect emotional support animal, seamlessly bridging the space between solitude and unwavering affection.

 ---